stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 <a name="duplicateactivdirectoy"></a>
 ### Duplicating the Active Directory

-#### On DC1 open a command prompt as an administrator
+1.On DC1 open a command prompt as an administrator

-#### Set the active instance to the NTDS environment
+2. Set the active instance to the NTDS environment
 ```
 C:\Users\Administrator>ntdsutil
 ntdsutil: activate instance ntds
 Active instance set to "ntds".
 ```
-#### Enter into the **Install from Media** prompt and Create IFM media with SYSVOL for a full AD DC
+3. Enter into the `Install from Media` prompt and Create IFM media with SYSVOL for a full AD DC
 ```
 C:\Users\Administrator>ntdsutil
 ntdsutil: ifm
 ifm:  create sysvol full z:\
 ```

-### Connect to server 2,  Azure2012r2

-#### Connect to Server Azure2012r2 and promote it to a Domain Controller
+### Connect to Server Azure2012r2,  and promote it to a Domain Controller
-* Connect to the server as the Administrator account that is part of the domain, so that you have permissions to duplicate the AD
+1. Connect to the server as the Administrator account that is part of the domain, so that you have permissions to duplicate the AD
-* In this case connect as Azure2012r2/Administrator
+2. In this case connect as `Azure2012r2/Administrator`
-* Click the Warning triangle at the top right and click the link to promote to Domain Controler
+3. Click the `Warning triangle` at the top right and click the link to `promote to Domain Controler`
-* You want to check **Add a domain controller to an existing domain**
+4. You want to check `Add a domain controller to an existing domain`
-* Fill out the name of the domain we are in if it is not already filled
+5. Fill out the `name` of the domain we are in if it is not already filled

 **NOTE: **When you supply the domain logon user name, you must include the domain name as a prefix.
 For example, use MyDomain\Administrator, where MyDomain is the name of the domain.

-* Click **Next**
+6. Click `Next`
-* Un-Check **Domain Name System (DNS) server** and **Global Catalog (GC)**
+7. Un-Check `Domain Name System (DNS) server` and `lobal Catalog (GC)*`if you dont want this server to act in this capacity
-* Enter your Active Directory Restoration Passowrd and hit **Next*
+8. Enter your Active Directory Restoration Passowrd and hit `Next`
-* Choose the option to Specify Install From Media
+9. Choose the option to Specify `Install From Media`
-* Point the location to the share that the Primary DC backed up to
+10. Point the location to the share we created earlier, that the Primary DC backed up to
-* Next Next Next
+11. Next Next Next
-* Reboot
+12. Reboot
-* Login as Domain Administrator.
+13. Login as Domain Administrator.

-**NOTE:** In DNS Manager in DC1, Under **sites**, then the domain name, then **tcp**,  you should see a second entry in there for DC2.
+**NOTE:** In DNS Manager in DC1, Under `sites`, then the domain name, then `tcp`,  you should see a second entry in there for `Azure2012r2`.

 ### Going from an older server like 2008 to 2012?

-You need to prep your Domain to support the Server 2012 Domain Controller
+**You need to prep your Domain to support the Server 2012 Domain Controller**

-#### Run **adprep** utility
+#### Run `adprep` utility
-* On the installation media, in the folder `D:\support\adprep` run the adprep executable
+1. On the installation media, in the folder `D:\support\adprep` run the adprep executable
-* Run it twice, once for the Forest and once for the Domain
+2. Run it twice, once for the Forest and once for the Domain
 ```
 C:\Users\Administrator.OCTRAHOME>adprep /forestprep
 C:\Users\Administrator.OCTRAHOME>adprep /domainprep